springboardVR/extract-vue-i18n/README.md

 ## Options

 ```
--o      output file
+  --output, -o  The output file.
+It should be your template.pot       [required]
--s      src folder (where your SFCs are)
+  --src, -s     The source folder for vue/html/js files               [required]
 ```
 ----